Shamir-Havas/Credit_Card_Fraud_Detection_with_DecisionTree_and_SVM/README.md

 SVM provided superior performance (higher ROC-AUC), while Decision Trees are easier to explain to non-technical stakeholders.

-Visualizations (pie charts, correlation plots, ROC curves) provide insight into the data and model performance.
+Visualizations (pie chart) provide insight into the data and model performance.

 🚀 Future Improvements